2003 Buick Lesabre Hub And Check Engine Light Codes

 Remove the large axle nut.

 We have also replaced fuel filter and checked fuel pump relay and fuse.
-Any ideas?
+Any ideas what could be wrong?